SCONE: Surface Coverage Optimization in Unknown Environments by Volumetric Integration: Introduction

-As shown in Figure~\ref{fig:teaser}, we introduce a volumetric Deep Learning method that efficiently identifies Next Best Views for unknown large-scale 3D scenes in which the camera can move freely.
+As shown in Figure~\ref{fig:teaser}, we introduce a volumetric DL method that efficiently identifies NBVs for unknown large-scale 3D scenes in which the camera can move freely.
 Instead of representing the scene with a single global embedding, we choose to use a grid of local point clouds, which scales much better to large and complex 3D scenes.
-We show how to learn to predict the visibility of new 3D points in all directions given an estimate of the 3D scene geometry.
+We show how to learn to predict the visibility of unseen 3D points in all directions given an estimate of the 3D scene geometry.
 We can then integrate these visibilities in the direction of any camera by using a Monte Carlo integration approach, which allows us to optimize the camera pose to find the next most informative views.
 We call our method \method, for Surface Coverage Optimization in uNknown Environments.

 In this respect, we introduce a theoretical framework to translate the optimization of surface coverage gain, a surface metric on manifolds that represents the ability of a camera to increase the visible area of the surface, into an optimization problem on volumetric integrals.
 Such a formalism allows us to use a volumetric mapping of geometry, which is convenient not only to scale the model to exploration tasks and scene reconstruction, but also to make probabilistic predictions about geometry.